ibm-cloud-docs/dr-automation-powervs/migrate-using-snapshot.md

    Ksys version: 1.8.0.0
    ```

-   > **Note:** Migration is supported only if your deployment is running older versions of `Orchestrator`.
-You can verify the supported `Orchestrator` levels in the IBM VMRM DR for Power systems [Upgrading](https://www.ibm.com/docs/en/vmrmdr/1.8.0?topic=installing-upgrading) section .
-   > If you're running an older version, proceed with the following steps to upgrade your Orchestrator to the latest level.

 4. Take a snapshot on your deployment from the Orchestrator by running the following command:

    ```